BRIC Celebrate Brooklyn! FAQs

 Is the Prospect Park Bandshell accessible?

 The facility is completely wheelchair accessible.
-If you require special seating arrangements, please ask to speak with the house manager on the day of the performance when you reach the gate.
+If you require special seating arrangements, please ask any staff member to speak with the house manager on the day of the performance when you reach the gate, and we will happily accommodate you.
+If you have any other questions about accessibility, please contact Emma Osmundson at eosmundson@

 How can I support BRIC Celebrate Brooklyn?